John Orsino: San Francisco Giants

-Orsino made his major league debut on July 14, 1961 against the Pittsburgh Pirates at Candlestick Park.
+Orsino made his major league debut on July 14, 1961, against the Pittsburgh Pirates at Candlestick Park.
 He was the starting catcher and went 0-for-3 with 3 putouts, 2 assists, an error, and a passed ball.
 The Giants lost, 6–4.
 The next day was a lot better; he was in the starting lineup again and went 1-for-3 with a walk, a run batted in, a run scored, and no errors in the field as the Giants crushed the Pirates 8–3.
+His first major league hit was against Harvey Haddix.
+He finished out the 1961 season with the Giants, hitting .277 in 83 at bats, with four home runs, starting 22 games.